Useful pages on the regulator website

 - Corporate governance: regulated financial entities must report their corporate governance measures to, and obtain the approval of, the CNBV.
 The CNBV must verify that an entity’s board of directors meets the eligibility requirements – that is, at least 25% of the members of boards of directors must be independent directors – and entities must report the appointment of a chief executive officer.
 The CNBV shall then verify that such individual meets the standards of credit eligibility and creditworthiness.

-- Capital stock regulation: the regulated financial entity shall report the status of its capital stock: that is, the minimum capital stock within the thresholds provided by law; and the regulatory capital stock (capital stock adequacy), substantially as set forth in Basel III, attending to the risks to which it is exposed.
+- Capital stock regulation: the regulated financial entity shall report the status of its capital stock: that is, the minimum capital within the thresholds provided by law; and the regulatory capital (capital adequacy), substantially as set forth in Basel III, attending to the risks to which it is exposed.

 - Activities and operations: